Pete Carroll: Arrival of Russell Wilson and the Legion of Boom, Super Bowl XLVIII victory, and second consecutive NFC Championship: 2012–2014

-2013 season: Super Bowl XLVIII run

-The Seattle Seahawks 2013 season began with four consecutive preseason wins, and odds-makers had distinguished them as the favorite in the NFC.
-The regular season began with a 12–7 victory at Carolina.
+The Seattle Seahawks 2013 season began with four consecutive preseason wins, and commentators had them as one of the key favorites in the NFC.
+The regular season began with a 12–7 victory against the Carolina Panthers.
 The prior year's NFC Champions and divisional rival, the San Francisco 49ers, were blown out by the Seahawks, 29–3.
-Winning out September, they visited the Colts in Indianapolis and suffered their first loss, on October 6.
-That was the only loss Carroll, and team, would suffer until December.
-Heading to San Francisco for their second match-up against their divisional foe, the Seahawks were consensus best in NFC, posting an 11–1 record.
-However, the game was in stark contrast to their first in September.
-The 49ers edged out a 19–17 win, yet the Seahawks' then 11–2 record was still best in the conference.
+Winning out September, they visited the Indianapolis Colts in Indianapolis and suffered their first loss, on October 6.
+That was the only loss that the team suffered until December.
+Heading to San Francisco for their second match-up against their divisional foe, the Seahawks had the best record in the NFC at 11–1.
+The game was in stark contrast to their first in September, as the 49ers (9–4 at that point) edged out a 19–17 win, which dropped Seattle to 11–2.
 The penultimate game, against the Arizona Cardinals, was Seattle's attempt to continue their at-home winning streak to 15 games (record started in Week 2 of the 2012 season).
 Although the Seahawks had won their three prior meetings, including one earlier in the year, the Cardinals had steadily improved during the season.
 The at-home win streak did not reach 15.
 The Cardinals won, and Seattle suffered its third loss of the year.
-Their regular-season finale, against the St. Louis Rams, established a new at-home streak of one, and Carroll concluded the regular season at 13–3.
+They bounced back against the St. Louis Rams in their finale to finish at 13–3 and finish a game above both San Francisco and Carolina, who each had twelve wins.
 The number one team (and playoff seed) in the NFC, Carroll matched Mike Holmgren's 2005 season of the same record, tying for the best in Seattle history.
-The Seahawks defeated the Saints in the Divisional Round of the playoffs by a score of 23-15.
-In the NFC Championship, cornerback Richard Sherman tipped a Colin Kaepernick pass into the waiting arms of Malcolm Smith to secure a 23-17 win over the 49ers.
-It was later dubbed the Immaculate Deflection.
+The Seahawks defeated the New Orleans Saints in the Divisional Round of the playoffs by a score of 23–15.
+In the NFC Championship Game, cornerback Richard Sherman tipped a Colin Kaepernick pass into the waiting arms of Malcolm Smith to secure a 23–17 win over the San Francisco 49ers.
+The moment has been referred to as both "The Tip" and the "Immaculate Deflection".

 On February 2, 2014, Carroll led the Seattle Seahawks to their first Super Bowl win in franchise history after defeating the Denver Broncos, 43–8, in Super Bowl XLVIII.
 Carroll joined Barry Switzer and Jimmy Johnson as the only coaches to win both an NCAA championship and a Super Bowl.
-At age 62, Carroll was the third-oldest coach to win a Super Bowl.
-Tom Coughlin was 65 when his Giants won Super Bowl XLVI and Dick Vermeil was 63 when the St. Louis Rams won Super Bowl XXXIV.
+At age 62, Carroll was then the third-oldest coach to win a Super Bowl.
+Tom Coughlin was 65 when the New York Giants won Super Bowl XLVI and Dick Vermeil was 63 when the St. Louis Rams won Super Bowl XXXIV.